 The conference was organized under the sponsorships of the President of the Republic of Croatia Kolinda Grabar – Kitarović, the Croatian UNESCO Committee, and the Ministry of Tourism as well as partnerships of the City of Šibenik, the Croatian National Tourist Board, and National park Krka.

 Why do we have to Proceed with Care?

-The main conference goal was to get together researches and leading experts from all over the world in order to find solutions for sustainable management of both; tourism and heritage, especially those listed by UNESCO as World Heritage.
-The newest academic and scientific researches, as well as strategies, tactics, and tools, were presented at the conference in order to help find solutions for cultural heritage preservation as well as for tourism sustainability.
+The main conference goal was to get together researchers and leading experts from all over the world in order to find solutions for sustainable management of both; tourism and heritage, especially those listed by UNESCO as World Heritage.
+The newest academic and scientific research, as well as strategies, tactics, and tools, were presented at the conference in order to help find solutions for cultural heritage preservation as well as tourism sustainability.

-Many places from UNESCO’s list, such as Dubrovnik, Hvar, Plitvice Lakes, Venice or Barcelona, are challenged by seemingly insurmountable challenges that could soon be captured by other Croatian coastal towns as well.
+Many places from UNESCO’s list, such as Dubrovnik, Hvar, Plitvice Lakes, Venice, and Barcelona, are challenged by seemingly insurmountable challenges that could soon be captured by other Croatian coastal towns as well.
 Many efforts are being made to identify and prevent potential problems in time, and for the existing ones to find adequate management of visitors and destinations.
-Therefore, The Proceed with Care – Living with Tourism Conference has a goal to become a permanent gathering of world’s authorities, relevant authors and researches, and at the same time, has a goal to position Croatia as an initiator in the field of the preservation of material and non-material heritage.
+Therefore, The Proceed with Care – Living with Tourism Conference has a goal to become a permanent gathering of the world’s authorities, relevant authors, and researchers, and at the same time, has a goal to position Croatia as an initiator in the field of the preservation of material and non-material heritage.

 Photos by Damir Fabijanic

 A Colorful Journey to Dalmatia – discover a natural color palette inspired by this lovely Croatian region.